 3. Its Benedictine sisters founded the first ever health information management program

 CSS is a liberal arts college that offers both undergraduate and graduate programs across a wide range of disciplines.
-The School of Nursing alone offers five distinct degree tracks and stands as one of the largest such programs in Minnesota.
+The nursing program alone offers five distinct degree tracks and stands as one of the largest such programs in Minnesota.
 But that’s not the only reason the college has a reputation as a hub for healthcare education.